-Where bullying or anti-social behaviour outside school is reported to school staff, it may be investigated and acted on.
+Where bullying or anti-social behaviour outside school, including that which is online, is reported to school staff, it may be investigated and acted on.
 The head teacher will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in the local authority of the actions taken against a pupil.
 If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police will always be informed.